sarvsav/ama/README.md

 Anything means *anything*.
 Personal questions.
 Money.
 Work.
 Life.
 Code.
 Whatever.

+## 👤 About me

+I am an aspiring green developer who is passionate about building scalable and maintainable code using Go.
+I am also a tech writer and have written articles on Medium.
+I am a strong believer in the power of community and open-source.

+In my other time, I am biking, hiking, or reading books.

 ## 🗓️ Book a 1:1 meeting

 If you want to have a 1:1 meeting with me, you can book a slot [here](https://calendly.com/sarvsav/30min).